runningthoughts/Booker/README.md

 - `ragtagKey`: Your OpenAI API key (required)
-- `BOOKS_ROOT`: Parent directory for all books (optional, defaults to `./library`)
+- `BOOKS_ROOT`: Parent directory for all books (optional, defaults to `./library`) The intelligent routing system automatically enables when book metadata is present, no additional configuration needed.

 ### Settings (booker/settings.py)